-(1) As some of the site areas have been handed over to Contract 3508, Contractor of Contract 3508 is currently managing some of the trees.
-Existing trees to be managed by Contract 3508 is subject to change after initial tree surveys for each batch of site areas have been conducted by the Contractor.

-(2) Three transplanted trees (CT1194, CT1794 and CT1795) were subsequently fell after transplantation.
-Please refer to for details.
+- (1) As some of the site areas have been handed over to Contract 3508, existing trees to be managed by Contract 3508 is subject to change after initial tree surveys for each batch of handed over site areas have been conducted by the Contractor. - (2) Three transplanted trees (CT1194, CT1794 and CT1795) were subsequently fell after transplantation.
+Please refer to Table 2.23 for details.